How does March Madness Betting Work

 Prop bets

-Prop bets are other March Madness bets that are not connected to the game’s outcome, but hinge on a team or player’s performance.
+Prop bets are March Madness bets that are not connected to the game’s outcome but hinge on a team or player’s performance.

 These can be as simple as an over/under total on a player’s number of points, rebounds or assists.
 You can bet whether you think they will hit for more or less.

-There are also prop bets based on a team’s performance, like the total number of rebounds by a team, total number of three-pointers made.
+There are also prop bets based on a team’s performance, like the total number of rebounds by a team or the total number of three-pointers made.

-One of the more popular NCAA Tournament bets is the prop bet for first basket scorer, in other words, which player will score the first points of the game (this is like football’s popular first TD scorer bet).
+One of the more popular NCAA Tournament bets is the prop bet for the first basket scorer, in other words, which player will score game's first points (this is like football’s popular first TD scorer bet).
 You can also predict whether the game will go into overtime.

 Futures